Home > Analyses > Utilities > Edison International

 Main Competitors

-There are 23 competitors in the Regulated Electric industry; below are the top 10 leaders by market capitalization:
+There are 23 competitors in the Regulated Electric industry.
+The table lists the top 10 leaders by market capitalization:

 CompetitorMarket Cap.